 What this medicine is used for

-The name of your medicine is Chemmart Metoprolol.
+The name of your medicine is Chemmart Metoprolol \Metoprolol tablets.
 It contains the active ingredient metoprolol.

-- prevent angina (a type of chest pain)
+- to prevent a type of chest pain, also called angina

 There is no evidence that this medicine is addictive.